-> - Co-produce an information resource for environment and health partners giving practical guidance on how and why investment in the environment can improve health.
+- Co-produce information resources for environment and health partners giving practical guidance on how and why investment in the environment can improve health.

 It is clear that in order to justify investment in the environment to promote and improve health, a sound business case is required.

 A number of studies have estimated the potential health and related economic impacts of natural environments and health interventions that make use of them.
-This activity will draw on existing evidence to undertake a comprehensive review and build a business case suitable to underpin future investment.
+This activity is drawing on existing evidence to undertake a comprehensive review and build a business case suitable to underpin future investment.
 This business case will help to guide investment, and highlight opportunities.